 It is fairly safe to presume that if the coffee has been kept traceable, has the producer’s name(s) on it, or at least the name of the farm, cooperative or factory, then a better price has been paid.

-Also most roasters are more than happy to chat about where and how they source their beans so go have a chat with your favourite roasters.
+Also most coffee roasters are more than happy to chat about where and how they source their beans so go have a chat with your favourite roasters.

-If you are interested and want to know more about this process and what it looks like in different countries we highly recommend James Hoffman’s World Coffee Atlas which we have found really helpful and a great read!
+If you are interested and want to know more about this coffee growing process and what it looks like in different countries we highly recommend James Hoffman’s World Coffee Atlas which we have found really helpful and a great read!

 We would love to hear your thoughts on this post and any comments or questions you may have below!